 Eucalyptus is a godsend when it comes to relieving cold symptoms and healing respiratory issues.
 Fresh eucalyptus has antiseptic and anti-inflammatory properties that can help kill germs and open up the airways in your nose and throat.
 And by combining eucalyptus with steam, it’ll help break up mucus, relieve sinus pressure and soothe nasal passages so you can breathe more easily.

 To turn your bathroom into a sinus-clearing steam room, simply buy a few branches of fresh eucalyptus from a local grocery store or florist.
-I found a couple different kinds of eucalyptus as Trader Joe’s for cheap, but you’ll want to use baby blue eucalyptus (as opposed to the silver dollar variety) if you can find it.
-It’s the most fragrant and it has the strongest antiseptic properties of all the Eucalyptus.
+I found a couple different kinds of eucalyptus as Trader Joe’s for cheap, but you’ll want to use baby blue eucalyptus (as opposed to the large silver dollar variety) if you can find it.
+It’s the most fragrant and it has the strongest antiseptic properties of all the Eucalyptus and it’s by far the most fragrant.

-Once you’ve purchased your branches, gather them together and tie them tightly at the base with string or baker’s twine.
-Then tie the bundle around your shower head.
-You’ll want to position it so it sits in between the wall and the stream of water, not in the water itself.
-Lastly, shut the door, turn on the shower and let the bathroom fill with steam.
+Once you’ve purchased your branches, gather roughly five or six of them together and tie them tightly at the base with string or baker’s twine.
+Then create a loop big enough to go over your shower head and drape the bundle so it hangs securely.
+You’ll want to position the branches so they sit in between the wall and the stream of water, not in the water itself.
+Lastly, shut the door, turn the shower on high and let the bathroom fill with steam.
+(For added benefit, you can also place a couple drops of eucalyptus essential oil in an out-of-the-way corner of your shower.)

 The hot steam helps extract the essential oils from the eucalyptus and disperse them throughout the air.
 Either hop in the shower or simply pull up a chair and breathe in the steam.
 You should start breathing better within a matter of minutes.